Facebook Groups – How To Use Them For Business

 How Can You Build A Community?

 Keep your posts into your Facebook group fresh, varied and interactive.
 Vary up your post types as much as possible and encourage people to get involved.
 Share your Facebook group to your main business page and ask your audience to join it, along with why they should become a member.
 For example, you may say that in the group you offer tips on house maintenance, or you discuss topics of politics more substantially.
 It all depends on what your brand has to offer and if a Facebook group community would benefit from that.
+On top of this, you could also use Facebook advertising to promote a post that links to your group.

 Stay in The Loop